dpp98/Chemotrack--data-analysis-software/README.md

 (iii) half_violin_atm.py: This code generates the half-violin plots for CEI and also computes the average CEI values in a concentration bin and saves it in a text file.

+(iv) analysis_combined_interp_conc.py: This code plots the average chemotactic index from the entire dataset (obtained from avg_cei_combo.csv) as a function of difference in chemoattractant concentration and background receptor occupancy (fig. 3A).

+(v) analysis_combined_interp_rocc.py: This code plots the average chemotactic index from the entire dataset (obtained from avg_cei_combo.csv) as a function of difference in receptor occupancy across a cell and background receptor occupancy (fig. 3B).

+(vi) analysis_combined_interp_recn.py: This code plots the average chemotactic index from the entire dataset (obtained from avg_cei_combo.csv) as a function of difference in number of active receptors between the front and rear of a cell, and background receptor occupancy (fig. 3D).

+(vii) analysis_combined_interp_recn_line.py: This code plots the average chemotactic index as a function of background receptor occupancy for different values of difference in number of active receptors between the front and rear (fig. 3E).

+(viii) avg_cei_combo.csv: Average chemotactic index obtained by binning the data (from half_violin_atm.py) considering all measurements.
+The first column denotes chemoattractant concentration, second column denotes the difference between Cmax and Cmin, and the third column denotes the average chemotactic efficiency index.
+All concentrations are in nanoMolar.

 Step by step instructions for processing the raw microscopy images and generating the cell tracks:
 1)	Open the images using Fiji.